orangopus/.github/profile/README.md

-# :orangopus: Welcome to Orangopus
+# 👋 Welcome to Orangopus

 We're an open-source non-profit development studio working on making tools for creators, streamers, gamers & beyond.
 Completely 100% free and open-source.